 “You can put a sensor on the arm to calibrate it so it can read the signals in your arm and the settings in the fingers to open and close, and we’ve got different grip patterns.”

-Similar products on the market have an entry level cost of around $28,500, which puts them out of reach for many, especially kids.
+The prohibitive cost of such products puts them out of reach for many, especially kids.

 “They can outgrow them in months, not years,” Mat says.
 “The major gap to people being able to get what they need is the cost.”